localstack/localstack-blog.github.io/content/2024-09-17-accelerate-infrastructure-testing-with-localstack-cloud-pods-github-actions/index.md

 ### Create a Cloud Pod

-To create a Cloud Pod, utilize the `pods` CLI, which is shipped alongside the LocalStack CLI.
+To create a Cloud Pod, utilize the `pod` CLI, which is shipped alongside the LocalStack CLI.
 Ensure the LocalStack CLI experience is activated by specifying `LOCALSTACK_AUTH_TOKEN` in the environment.

 The `pod` CLI offers various options for: